-Walden provides support and training to parenting youth through our housing and FFA programs.
+Walden provides support and training to parenting youth through our transitional housing program (THP), FFA, and Nurturing Parenting programs.
 Services include support with parenting classes, budgeting assistance, and referrals to community resources.
-The program offers services and support to teens that have custody of their children, and teens working toward reunification with their dependent children.
+The program offers services and support to teens that have custody of their children as well as teens working toward reunification with their dependent children.